How does your PTO spend money?

 Community Allocation: The funded item/event is open to all members of the school community.
 The ability to partake is dependent upon variables outside of the student’s control (i.e. transportation, time of day, etc).

 Scholarship Allocation: The funded item promotes equitability for the student experience.
+Our school community is reflective of Washtenaw County as a whole where 19.5% of children live in poverty.

 Please tell me more about the Penguin Parent and Golden Apple Grants?